Attorney For First Responders

 The Public Safety Employee Benefits Act (820 ILCS 320/1) is an Illinois law which provides for the payment of the full premium of an employer’s health insurance plan for any firefighter, police officer or paramedic who suffers a catastrophic injury or is killed in the line of duty.
 This benefit is also provided for the injured or deceased employee’s spouse and any dependent children.

 The Illinois Pension Code contains special provisions providing benefits to police officers and firefighters who become disabled and can no longer perform their professional duties.
-The code contains provisions providing benefits for both disabilities which resulf from line-of-duty incidents, as well as not-on-duty causes.
-Injured employees are entitled to be represented by counsel duing these proceedings, as they are often adversarial.
+The code contains provisions providing both police benefits and firefighter benefits disabilities which result from line-of-duty incidents, as well as not-on-duty causes.
+Injured employees are entitled to be represented by counsel during these proceedings, as they are often adversarial.

 Most police officers, firefighters and paramedics in Illinois who suffer a work-related injury are entitled to apply for and receive benefits pursuant to the Illinois Workers’ Copensation Act.
 This includes payment of medical expenses, payment of temporary disability benefits while recovering from their injury, and an appropriate award for permanent impairment as a result of the injury.

-There are multiple overlapping laws which all provide unique benefits and all carry different requirements for police officers, firefighters and other first responders.
-It is extremely important for an injured police officer, firefighter or paramedic to consult with a knowledgeable and experienced attorney who understands each law in order to maximize the potential benefits which the laws provide you.
+There are multiple overlapping laws which all provide unique fire and police benefits and all carry different requirements for police officers, firefighters and other first responders.
+It is extremely important for an injured police officer, firefighter or paramedic to consult with a knowledgeable and experienced attorney for first responders who understands each law in order to maximize the potential benefits which the laws provide you.

 If you have become injured and you believe it may be related to your job duties, you should contact attorney Brent Eames for a free consultation.